qgis/QGIS-Documentation/docs/user_manual/expressions/expression_help/Operators.rst

 LIKE
 ....

-Returns 1 if the first parameter matches the supplied pattern.
+Returns TRUE if the first parameter matches the supplied pattern.
 Works with numbers also.

 .. list-table::
    :widths: 15 85